GregoireLD/Powershell-Wifi/README.md

 # Powershell-Wifi
-Manage stored Wifi Network on Windows, macOS, and Linux
+Manage stored Wifi Network on macOS, and soon Windows and Linux too.

 ## Samples :